tudelft/AE4353-Y24/README.md

       git push origin
       ```

-   	> 💡 **Troubleshooting Tip:** If you encounter a "permission denied" error when running `git push origin`, you may need to create a new SSH key in the Visual Studio Code (devcontainer) terminal.
-For detailed instructions, refer to step 5b onwards in the [Windows](#windows) section.
+	> 💡 **Troubleshooting Tip:** If you encounter a "permission denied" error while running `git push origin`, you may need to revisit Step 2 and ensure that your Git credentials are correctly forwarded to the DevContainer.

 	> 💡 Visual Studio Code may prompt you to configure your Git username and email.
 If prompted, you can follow the instructions to enter the following commands in the terminal:
 	>